Bondoki/Match3-PGE/README.md

 ````

 ## Usage
-Simply use the mouse to select a gem and another to switch creating rows or coloumns.
+Simply use the mouse to select a gem and another for switching gems.
+Try to create rows or coloumns with at least 3 similar gems.

 Special gems:
 - Bomb: 4 gems in consecutive order row/column
 - Rainbow: 5 gems in consecutive order row/column
+- Star (AnyColor gem): 7 different gems in consecutive order row/column
+- Color Heart (AnyColor bomb): 3 gems + star in consecutive order row/column
+- Color Rainbow: 4 gems + star/color heart in consecutive order row/column or 3+2stars

 Effect:
 - Bomb: destroy 3x3 vicinity of bomb
 - Rainbow: destroy all gems of same color
+- Star: has every color for replacement
+- Color Heart: bomb with every color
+- Color Rainbow: destroys all gems as it has all colors

 Random Drop:
 - Bomb: 1/64
 - Rainbow: 1/4096

+Color Drop:
+- AnyColor: 1/64
+- Other: 63/64

 ESC : quit